Join

 Winter Opening (1 December – 2 March 2026)

-Weekends only 10:30am–3:30pm (last admission 3:00pm).
+Weekends only, 10:30am–3:30pm (last admission 3:00pm).
 Open daily during winter school holidays.

-Visitor Centre
+Visitor Centre & Museum

-Open daily during summer (10:30am–4:30pm) and at weekends during winter (10:30am–3:30pm).
-Also accessible on days when the house itself is closed.
-No booking required.
+Open daily throughout summer (10:30am–4:30pm) and at weekends during winter (10:30am–3:30pm).
+The visitor centre may remain open for museum access on days when the house is closed.

 Group Visits